waseem-medhat/blog/content/posts/reflecting-on-my-web-dev-journey.md

-EC2, Lambda, etc. as well as some of the basic networking and security stuff that works across all these services like VPCs, IAM, etc. Then, I will try building projects with AWS in mind and see how I can glue these services together to make an app.
+EC2, Lambda, etc. as well as some of the basic networking and security stuff that works across all these services like VPCs, IAM, etc. Then, I will try building projects with AWS in mind and see how I can glue these services together to make one or more apps.

 ## Building Stuff